patrick-llgc/Learning-Deep-Learning/paper_notes/superpoint.md

 The design of catch-all channel dustbin to recalibrate softmax heatmap is interesting, and both [SuperPoint](super_point.md) and [VPGNet](vpgnet.md) used the same trick.

 From the point that the keypoint detection and representation are shared across two tasks, SuperPoint is similar to [associative embedding](associative_embedding.md).

+This paper also inspired [unsuperpoint](unsuperpoint.md) which does not require pseudo-GT to train.

 #### Key ideas
 - Detecting human body keypoints is semantically well defined, but detecting salient points in an image is semantically ill-defined.
 Hard to manually label these points.
 - Architecture:
 	- VGG style backbone, downsample by 8x
 	- Keypoint detection branch has 8x8+1=65 channels.
 The additional channel is a "no-interest point" catch-all **dustbin**.
 It is helpful to recalibrate the keypoint heatmap.
 The whole flow goes like: 65 ch --> Softmax --> drop dustbin channel --> 64 ch --> reshape to 8x upsampled image.
 	- Descriptor: 256-dim vector for 8x8 downsmpled feature map.
-Bi-cubic interpolation and then L2 normed.
-Semi-dense descriptor saves training memory and keeps run time tractable.
+Bi-cubic interpolation (to accommodate subpixel locations) and then L2 normed.
+Semi-dense descriptor saves training memory and keeps run time tractable. --> This is different from [unsuperpoint](unsuperpoint.md) which include interpolation inside the network.
 - Loss function:
 	- point loss: pixel wise cross entropy on original scale
 	- descriptor loss: hinge loss with positive margin 1 and negative margin 0.2 (zero loss as long as cosine similarity is below 0.2 for non-matching pairs and as high as possible for matching pairs) --> there are O(n^2) terms in this loss!